ev19u056/StopNN/README.md

 # LIP Summer Internship 2019: Stop 4-body decay with NN approach

-In the next 4 weeks you are going experience a little bit of what an experimental particle physicist does.
+In the next 4 weeks you are going to experience a little bit of what an experimental particle physicist does.
 We are going to focus on the search for stop pair production where each stop decays in four bodies.

 ![4bodydecaystop](assets/4-bodydecaystop.png)

 We'll be looking in the compressed scenario where: Δm = m(stop)-m(neutralino) < 80 GeV using 2016 samples.
-Since we don't know the mass of the stop nor the mass of the neutralino our signal will be different Δm's (from 10 to 80 GeV) composed of different signal points with the same Δm.
+Since we don't know the mass of the stop nor the mass of the neutralino our signal will be a Δm (from 10 to 80 GeV) composed of different signal points with the same Δm.
 Our background is all the standard model processes that have the same signature as the signal: 1 lepton, jets and missing transverse energy (MET).
 To separate signal from background you're going to develop a NN classifier.

 You'll find everything you need to know on 2016 publication [CMS-SUS-17-005](https://arxiv.org/pdf/1805.05784.pdf)!